High levels of Covid infection right now could mean problems for vaccines later, ex-CDC chief says - KVIA

 Recommendations for the fully vaccinated

-Americans who are already fully vaccinated should feel free to visit their unvaccinated family and friends without restrictions, CDC officials said Monday, but added that visits should be limited to one unvaccinated household at a time.
+Americans who are already fully vaccinated should feel free to visit their unvaccinated family and friends without restrictions, CDC officials said, but added that visits should be limited to one unvaccinated household at a time.

 “In the setting that the unvaccinated people are from a single household, and all the unvaccinated people are at low risk of severe Covid-19 illness, no prevention measures are needed, so these visits could happen indoors with no mask or physical distancing,” CDC epidemiologist Tami Skoff said.